 Susan was preceded in death by her adoring father, William R. Houns.

-Susan’s celebration of life will be held this summer or early fall, in accordance with emerging public health guidance, and true to her spirit, it will occur in multiple locations: Wisconsin, Kansas and California.
+Susan’s celebration of life will be held at a later date.
+In accordance with emerging public health guidance, and true to her spirit, it will occur in multiple locations: Wisconsin, Kansas and California.

 The family suggests memorials in Susan’s memory to either the Pancreatic Cancer Action Network , Deana Rose Children’s Farmstead in Overland Park, KS or the Hanna Boys Center in Sonoma, California.

 To send flowers to Susan's family, please visit our floral store.